 Children are usually treated by a specialist in childhood cancers (pediatric hematologist or hematologist-oncologist).

-Most patients are treated in major medical centers with state-of-the-art cancer treatment programs.
+Most patients are treated in the offices of hematologist-oncologists, or in major medical centers with state-of-the-art cancer treatment programs.

 Once the patient has had the first encounter with the specialist, he or she will have ample opportunity to ask questions and discuss treatment options.
 The advantages and disadvantages of various treatment options are thoroughly discussed.